 Data Analysis

 The homogeneity of the data was checked using Levene’s test before performing one-way analysis of variance (ANOVA) using Excel and Statistica 7.1.
-The Newman-Keuls post hoc test was used to separed the means and identify statistically distinct groups.
+The Newman-Keuls post hoc test was used to separated the means and identify statistically distinct groups.
 The geographic coordinates obtained made it possible to produce disease distribution maps using the geographic information system software QGIS 3.28.

 Results